SinaAkbarii/min_cost_intervention/README.md

 utils includes certain necessary base functions, and admg contains the main class for defining ancestral directed mixed graph (ADMG) instances.
 This class also provides a brute-force algorithm for sanity check.

 min_cost.py illustrates an example of calling different algorithms provided in this work.

+To cite this work:
+Akbari, Sina, Jalal Etesami, and Negar Kiyavash.
+"Minimum cost intervention design for causal effect identification."
+International Conference on Machine Learning.
+PMLR, 2022.